Español

 Some organs and body systems can still be growing and developing in teens, which can make them more sensitive to treatments like chemo and radiation therapy.

 Late effects can involve more than one part of the body (or more than one organ system), and they can range from mild to severe.
-They might include:
+Depending on the factors above, they might include:

 Just as the treatment of cancer in teens requires a specialized approach, so does aftercare and watching for late effects.
-Careful follow-up after cancer treatment allows doctors to find and treat any late effects as early as possible.
+Careful follow-up after cancer treatment lets doctors find and treat late effects as early as possible.
 The follow-up schedule depends on many things, including the type of cancer, the treatments used, and the risk of late effects from those treatments.

 It’s very important to discuss possible long-term complications of treatment with the health care team, and to make sure there’s a plan to watch for these problems and treat them, if needed.
 The health care team can help you know what to watch for.